-PM Modi to lay foundation stone of rural drinking water supply projects in UP today
+PM Modi lays foundation stone of rural drinking water supply projects in UP

-New Delhi, Nov 22: Prime Minister Narendra Modi will lay the foundation stone of rural drinking water supply projects in Mirzapur and Sonbhadra districts of Vindhyachal region of Uttar Pradesh this morning through video conferencing.
+New Delhi, Nov 22: Prime Minister Narendra Modi laid the foundation stone of rural drinking water supply projects in Mirzapur and Sonbhadra districts of Vindhyachal region of Uttar Pradesh this morning through video conferencing.
+UP CM Yogi Adityanath also present at the ceremony.

-Modi will also interact with Village Water and Sanitation Committee or Paani Samiti Members during the event.
+At the event, PM Modi said if there is any region that was neglected for decades after independence, then it is this region that was neglected the most.

-Chief Minister of Uttar Pradesh Yogi Adityanath will also be present on the occasion.
+"Be it Vindhyachal or Bundelkhand -despite having a lot of resources, these regions became regions of deficiencies.
+In spite of having several rivers, these regions came to be known as the most thirsty & drought-affected regions.
+So many people were forced to migrate from here," he said.

 The projects will provide household tap water connections in all rural households of 2,995 villages and will benefit about 42 lakh population of these districts.